On the Upper Bound of Non-Thermal Fusion Reactivity with Fixed Total Energy: Results

-Within the fusion energy-relevant energy range, the results indicate that the maximum $f_{\langle\sigma v\rangle}$ is achieved with a single beam and a cold background (case 1 in Fig.\ref{fig:plt_fv}).
-For D-T fusion, the optimal beam energy $E_1$ is around 120 keV, while for p-B fusion, it is approximately 620 keV.
-These values are close to the energies corresponding to the peaks of the cross section (noting the transformation coefficient $m_r/m_1$ from the center-of-mass frame energy).
+{ It is observed that the optimal solution always consists of two beams in Figures \ref{fig:solve_maxsgmvlinprog_icase_1_T2_0}, \ref{fig:solve_maxsgmvlinprog_icase_1_T2_10}, \ref{fig:solve_maxsgmvlinprog_icase_4_T2_0}, and \ref{fig:solve_maxsgmvlinprog_icase_4_T2_50}.
+The primary beam is chosen to maximize reactivity, while the other beam (cold background or high-energy beam) is selected to satisfy the total energy constraint.} Within the fusion energy-relevant energy range, the results indicate that the maximum $f_{\langle\sigma v\rangle}$ is achieved with a single beam and a cold background (case 1 in Fig.\ref{fig:plt_fv}).
+For D-T fusion, the optimal beam energy $E_1$ is around 120 keV {(see Figs. \ref{fig:solve_maxsgmvlinprog_icase_1_T2_0}d and \ref{fig:solve_maxsgmvlinprog_icase_1_T2_10}d)}, while for p-B fusion, it is approximately 650 keV {(see Figs. \ref{fig:solve_maxsgmvlinprog_icase_4_T2_0}d and \ref{fig:solve_maxsgmvlinprog_icase_4_T2_50}d)}.
+These values are close to the energies corresponding to the peaks of { ${\langle\sigma v\rangle}_{Gn}$}.
 We provide typical distribution functions of $f_1$ that yield the maximum fusion reactivity in Fig.\ref{fig:plt_fv}.
 To enhance clarity, we also depict the negative of $v$ to visualize the Maxwellian $f_2$.
-In higher energy ranges, such as $E_1>120$ keV for D-T and $E_1>620$ keV for p-B, two beams yield the maximum fusion reactivity (case 2 in Fig.\ref{fig:plt_fv}).
+In higher energy ranges, such as $E_1>120$ keV for D-T and $E_1>650$ keV for p-B, two beams yield the maximum fusion reactivity (case 2 in Fig.\ref{fig:plt_fv}).
 However, this scenario is less pertinent for fusion energy research due to the excessively high energy involved.